GTAmodding/gta3script-specs/SPECIFICATION.md

 identifier := ('$' | 'A'..'Z') {token_char} ;
 ```

+An *identifier* is a sequence of token characters beggining with a dollar or alphabetic character.

 **Constraints**

 An identifier should not end with a `:` character.

 ### String Literals

-A string literal holds a string delimited by quotation marks.
+A *string literal* holds a string delimited by quotation marks.

 ```
 string_literal := '"' { ascii_char - (newline | '"') } '"' ;